thesleepingsage/hypr-login/README.md

 ---

 ## Quick Start - Note: Installer is new/experimental.
-Dry run (should?) succeed in most cases, but I am in the process of refactoring it.
-Manual mode is the safest current method.
+Dry run should succeed in most cases, but manual mode is the safest current method.

 > **⚠️ Before running**: This installer modifies your boot process.
 Ensure you have:
 > - All [prerequisites](#prerequisites) installed